 Stroke rehabilitation: What to expect as you recover

-Stroke rehabilitation (stroke rehab) is an important part of recovery after stroke.
+Stroke rehabilitation is an important part of recovery after stroke.
 Find out what's involved in stroke rehabilitation.By Mayo Clinic Staff

-The goal of a stroke rehabilitation program is to help you relearn skills you lost when stroke affected part of your brain affected by the stroke, rehabilitation can help with movement, speech, strength and daily living skills.
+Stroke rehabilitation is a program of different therapies designed to help you relearn skills lost after a stroke.
+Depending on the parts of your brain affected by the stroke, rehabilitation can help with movement, speech, strength and daily living skills.
 Stroke rehabilitation can help you regain independence and improve your quality of life.

 What's involved in stroke rehabilitation?

-- Mobility training may include learning to use walking aids, such as a walker or canes, or a plastic brace (orthosis) to stabilize and assist ankle strength to help support your body's weight while you relearn how to walk.
+- Mobility training.
+You might learn to use mobility aids, such as a walker, canes, wheelchair or ankle brace.
+The ankle brace can stabilize and strengthen your ankle to help support your body's weight while you relearn to walk.

-- Constraint-induced therapy, also known as forced-use therapy, involves restricting use of an unaffected limb while you practice moving the affected limb to help improve its function.
+- Constraint-induced therapy.
+An unaffected limb is restrained while you practice moving the affected limb to help improve its function.
 This therapy is sometimes called forced-use therapy.

-- Range-of-motion therapy uses exercises and other treatments to help lessen muscle tension (spasticity) and regain range of motion.
+- Range-of-motion therapy.
+Certain exercises and treatments can ease muscle tension (spasticity) and help you regain range of motion.

-- Functional electrical stimulation involves using electricity to stimulate weakened muscles, causing them to contract.
-This may help with muscle re-education.
+- Functional electrical stimulation.
+Electricity is applied to weakened muscles, causing them to contract.
+The electrical stimulation may help reeducate your muscles.

-- Robotic technology uses robotic devices to assist impaired limbs with performing repetitive motions, helping them regain strength and function.
-A recent large study showed no clear advantage to using robotic technology to improve motor recovery after stroke.
+- Robotic technology.
+Robotic devices can assist impaired limbs with performing repetitive motions, helping the limbs to regain strength and function.

-- Virtual reality, such as the use of video games, is an emerging, computer-based therapy that involves interacting with a simulated, real-time environment.
+- Virtual reality.
+The use of video games and other computer-based therapies involves interacting with a simulated, real-time environment.

-- Therapy for communication disorders can help you regain lost abilities in speaking, listening, writing and comprehension.
+- Therapy for communication disorders.
+Speech therapy can help you regain lost abilities in speaking, listening, writing and comprehension.

 - Biological therapies, such as stem cells, are being investigated, but should only be used as part of a clinical trial.